marklogic/flux/docs/common-options.md

     --preview-vertical
 ```

-Note that in the case of previewing an import, NT will show the data as it has been read, which consists of a set of
+Note that in the case of previewing an import, Flux will show the data as it has been read, which consists of a set of
 Spark rows with columns.
 The data is not shown as a set of documents yet, as the transformation of rows to documents
 occurs when the data is written to MarkLogic.